Course Description

 Certification Requirements

-Participants who wish to earn the certification must complete seven (7) courses and a capstone project for a total of 84 contact hours.
+Participants who wish to earn their certification must complete seven (7) core modules and a capstone project for a total of 84 contact hours.
 Participants must successfully complete the course of study and pass the capstone project review to earn the North Carolina Certified Economic Developer designation from NCEDA.
-Program courses may be taken as desired without formal matriculation in the certification program.
+Program modules may be taken as desired without formal matriculation in the certification program.

 Criteria for Certification